Food labels and nutritional information panels: what and where they are

-All foods have to list seven nutrients on their nutritional information panels – energy (kilojoules), protein, total fat, saturated fat, total carbohydrates, sugars and sodium.
-Manufacturers might decide to include other nutrients too.
+All foods have to list seven food components on their nutritional information panels – energy (kilojoules), protein, total fat, saturated fat, total carbohydrates, sugars and sodium.
+Manufacturers might decide to include other nutrients, like fibre and calcium, too.

 Comparing the nutritional information on different food products helps you work out the healthiest choice.
 All you need to do is see which one has lower saturated fat, lower sodium, lower sugar and higher fibre.